Psalm 37:1-22

 Q.2.
 How did David view evildoers?
 Do they escape God’s attention?
 What will happen to them?
 Who is it that will eventually prosper? – (Ps.37:7-15)

 David described the wicked in many ways – they are also called wrongdoers and evildoers.
 This is very unpopular language in a ‘politically correct’ day.
-Worldly people can at times have much to commend them.
-They can be kind and generous, and even put Christians to shame.
+People who make no room for God can often have much to commend them.
+They can be kind and generous and even put Christians to shame.
 They can be popular and admired by many, even while indulging in ungodly behaviour.
 However, God sees them differently.
 He sees that they are morally afloat and making their own rules as they go.
 Though – 12 The wicked plots against the righteous and gnashes at him with his teeth.
 13 The Lord laughs at him, for He sees his day is coming (Ps.37:12-13).
-We should refuse to fret or envy the wicked who prosper in their way, because their day of reckoning is coming (Ps.37:7-9).
-Israel was promised blessing and prosperity in their land (Ps.37:9-11).
-However, the prosperity and plots of the wicked will be suddenly reversed (Ps.37:14-15).
+We should refuse to fret or envy the wicked who prosper in their way, because their day of reckoning is coming (see Ps.37:7-9).
+Israel was promised blessing and prosperity in their land (see Ps.37:9-11).
+However, the prosperity and plots of the wicked can often be suddenly reversed (see Ps.37:14-15).

 Q.3.
 Do the righteous always prosper in this life?
 How do they treat others?
 What will happen to them?
 How were the wicked described?
 What is their end? – (Ps.37:16-22)